-If you want to get started managing your online visibility, hopefully for the long-haul, not just while you’re eager to find a new job, here’s why listening and learning will transform you into a leader!
+If you want to get started managing your online visibility for the long-haul, not just while you’re eager to find a new job, here are the secrets to managing your online visibility and building a reputation of excellence!

 Listen, Learn, Lead